oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 Transaction Token (Txn-Token):
 : A signed JWT with a short lifetime, providing immutable information about the user or workload, certain parameters of the call, and specific contextual attributes of the call.
 The Txn-Token is used to authorize subsequent calls in the call chain.

-: The information that represent the immutable context of a call chain.
-This information MAY be expressed as a JSON object containing a set of claims.

 Transaction Token Service (Txn-Token Service):
 : A special service within the Trust Domain that issues Txn-Tokens to requesting workloads.
 Each Trust Domain using Txn-Tokens MUST have exactly one logical Txn-Token Service.